Washing day

 Learning to dance

-We were on the cusp of the Sixties.
-New Zealand teenagers were joining the rock and roll craze that had taken over the United States and the United Kingdom.
-Parents who had survived the Second World War were faced with another war – the war against the youth culture with its loud and inappropriate music…
+It was the cusp of the Sixties.
+New Zealand teenagers were joining the rock and roll craze that had taken over the world.
+Parents who had survived the Second World War were faced with fighting another war – the war against the youth culture with its loud and inappropriate music and outrageous clothing.
+Teenage dance…